chris-tanyx/YingXinTan.github.io/TRC5901_Project_page.md

 #### *4.4 Convolutional and Pooling layers*
-Convolutional layers are resposible for feature extraction in a CNN.
+Convolutional layers are responsible for feature extraction in a CNN.
 In general terms, a convolution involves sliding a filter (aka a kernel) across an input image which produces a feature map -- a numerical representation of a detected feature.
-A filter can be designed to detect a soecific feature on any part of an image.
-Similar to th dense layers, the larefer the depth o convolutional layers, the more likely the model's predictions are accurate.
-However, too many layers could also leas to overfitting (and requrire more traiing data)It precents pver=fitting and downssamples inpits by redusing image side while retaining important information.
+A filter can be designed to detect a specific feature on any part of an image.
+Similar to the dense layers, the larger the depth of convolutional layers, the more likely the model's predictions are accurate.
+However, too many layers could also lead to overfitting (and require more training data).
+It prevents overfitting and down-samples inputs by reducing image side while retaining important information.

+Based on the findings in subsection 4.3, all designs presented in Table IV have the same single dense layer at the end for classification.
+Further details on the sizes of each layer in the models are shown in Figure 6.
+In designs (a) to (c), the input images were not padded as they were not necessary, but design (d) was an exception.
+The images in design (d) were padded such that the output shape is the same as the input shape to maintain the correct input size at each additional layer.
+An additional advantage of this omission of padding is number of trainable parameters are also reduced.

 ### 5. Best model